Mechanical Fitter Technician banner

 Top Colleges

-To become a proficient Mechanical Fitter Technician, consider these top institutions in India offering relevant courses:
+To pursue a career as a Mechanical Fitter Technician in India, consider these top institutions offering relevant courses:

 • Industrial Training Institutes (ITIs):

-• Government ITI, Pusa, Delhi: Known for its comprehensive fitter courses and experienced faculty.
+• Government ITI, Delhi: Known for its comprehensive fitter trade program.

-• ITI, Pune: Renowned for its industry connections and placement opportunities.
+• Government ITI, Bangalore: Renowned for its industry-aligned curriculum.

 • Polytechnic Colleges:

-• Delhi Technological University (DTU), Delhi: Offers diploma programs in Mechanical Engineering with a focus on practical skills.
+• Delhi Technological University (DTU), Delhi: Offers a diploma in Mechanical Engineering with a strong emphasis on practical skills.

-• PSG Polytechnic College, Coimbatore: Known for its excellent infrastructure and experienced faculty in mechanical engineering.
+• PSG Polytechnic College, Coimbatore: Known for its quality education and industry connections.

 Fees

-The cost of becoming a Mechanical Fitter Technician in India varies depending on the type of institution and course.
-Here’s a breakdown of the typical fees:
+The cost of courses to become a Mechanical Fitter Technician in India can vary depending on the type of institution and the course duration.
+Here’s a general overview:

 • ITI (Industrial Training Institute):